jeffreyevans/spatialEco/README.md

     knn - returns ids, rownames and distance of nearest neighbors in two (or single) spatial objects.
           Optional radius distance constraint.
 Added optional covariates (weights).

-    land.metrics - Calculates a variety of landscape metrics, on binary rasters, for polygons or points with a buffer distance.
+    land.metrics (depreciated, moved to landmetrics package) - Calculates a variety of landscape metrics, on binary rasters, for polygons or points with a buffer distance.
 This is similar to the moving window in Fragstats but, uses either a buffer for each point or a zonal approach with polygons, to derive local metrics.